 The extent to which each of these branches is “switched on” affects our facial expressions, body language and voice.

 😃 When our nervous system senses safety, through a process that Porges calls “neuroception”, our ventral vagal complex will be dominant with our social engagement system will be dominant, and we will be in “Safe and Social” mode.

 We will appear welcoming, and it will show through a soft gaze and “smiling” eyes, relaxed and open body posture, deep regular breathing, and rhythmic variation (prosody) in our voice.

 We might feel grounded, empathic, curious, joyful, peaceful, loving, or hopeful.

-😨 If our nervous system detects “danger” in our environment (which could be triggered by anything from a sudden loud noise, to a negative thought or memory, to being blamed or rejected), our Activation system can become dominant, and the Social Engagement system will be switched off.
+😨 If our nervous system detects “danger” in our environment (which could be triggered by anything from a sudden loud noise, to a negative thought or memory, to being blamed or rejected), our sympathetic nervous system can become dominant, and the social engagement system will be switched off.